-4.3.8 Publication of settlements / awards

-- 4.3.9 Many stakeholders felt that the publishing of all awards and/or settlements might help to encourage use of the form in the future.
-There was however also strong opposition to this with some saying that the publication of settlements may mean that fewer are settled and could result in going to arbitration where costs would be even higher. - 4.3.10.
-I am convinced that there needs to be more openness and transparency if the LOF is to have a long-term future.
+- 5.3.5 Ideally, simpler cases could be settled under the current LOF system closer to a commercial basis, with some element of incentivisation/encouragement still being applied to attract contractors/salvors. - 5.3.6 Many stakeholders felt that the publishing of all awards and/or settlements might help to encourage use of the form in the future.
+There was however also strong opposition to this with some saying that the publication of settlements may mean that fewer are settled leading to arbitration where costs would be even higher.